Current Students - What You Need To Know...

 The easiest but not the cheapest way to move around is to purchase an automobile.
 A reliable used car costs at least $2,500.
 Additional costs having a car are the mandatory insurance as well as necessary repairs.

-International students must obtain a California Driving License even if you have a valid international license.
+In order to drive in the U.S., all international students must obtain a California Driving License even if you have a valid international license.
 Prior to receiving a license the Department of Motor Vehicles (DMV) will require:

 - Your passport, I-20 and a valid I-94 card.